sofianieva/weather_app/README.md

 - Do it for other cities
 - Add cloud and rain information
 - Analise other methods to determine common/uncommon weather

+Personal motivation for developing this project: One of the first things I do when I wake up is check what's the weather going to be like.
+I just love to see numbers that contain valuable information to help me decide what to wear.
+Then I realised, when I moved to a new city around a year ago, that it wasn't enough for me to just check today's weather, I also wanted information about what the weather was usually like at that time of the year.
+For example, suppose it's cold today, is it an unusually cold day in summer or is summer over and I have to rearrange my wardrobe?
+I realised I couldn't answer this because I had never experienced a summer there before!.
+So, yes, I might be a bit obsessed with the weather, but with this app, next time I move to a new city I'll make sure I have all the info I want from day one :)